lucprincen/website/content/post/2017-06-10-working-less.md

 **2\.
 Define a goal**

 I officially started working less in 2015.
-My goal was to go from an average of 55 hours a week to 45.
+My goal was to go from an average of 57 hours a week to 45.
 A goal in which I didn't succeed in the first year; I got to an average of 36.
-I didn't understand at first (it felt like a lot more) until I remembered to subtract my vacation and weekends (days that you're actually and REALLY should be free).
+I didn't understand at first (it felt like a lot more) until I remembered to subtract my vacation and weekends (days that you're actually -and ought to be- free).
 Once I factored those in I got to about 48 hours a week.

-In 2016 I managed to bring that down to an average of 42 hours a week and my current average for 2017 is about 38.
+In 2016 I managed to bring that down to an average of 42 hours a week and my current average for 2017 is 38.
 So yeah; it took me 2,5 years to get at an exceptable number.
 Make sure you don't underestimate how hard this is.

 <br/>